cjfiscus/config-files/README.md

 # config-files
-Backup of configuration files for bash, zsh, and vim
+Backup of configuration files for bash, zsh, and vim.

+Run setup.sh to move files to proper locations